FelipeMG/FractionProject/README.md

 # SolidPrinciples
-Miniproject showing the use of SolidPrinciples
+Miniproject showing the use of SolidPrinciples.

 Classes implementing SOLID principles for educational purpose.